InfoPath Forms Services Architecture

 InfoPath Forms Services HTTP Handler: Forwards requests from the IIS and supporting ASP.NET modules and the Page Generator.

-Converter: Converts form template (.xsn) files based on their contents into solution modules and .aspx pages, caches solution data, and forwards converted files to the InfoPath Forms Services HTTP Handler.
+Converter: Converts form template (.xsn) files into solution modules and .aspx pages, caches solution data, and forwards converted files to the InfoPath Forms Services HTTP Handler.

 Generating and rendering HTML based on the JScript array from the server.

 Generating an event log of what occurs on the client to postback to the server.

 Editing Actions, such as inserting or removing parts of the form

 When the user enters data into the form or otherwise updates it, an event log records all user actions.
 This event log, in the form of a JScript data array, is sent back to the server on the next postback, and the server repeats actions in this log on the initial XML data and executes rules and business logic as needed.
 The server then sends an updated JScript data array to the browser.
 This combined client and server-side architecture enables the form to function in the browser without having to communicate with the server for every user action.
 However, when communication with the server is necessary, the client and server communicate with the event log JScript data array to optimize response time and update the form with differential changes instead of sending and receiving the complete form and pre-generated JScript code with each request.

 When a form is submitted, the server handles the submission for the browser.
 In contrast to a form submitted from the InfoPath client, which is a single XML submission process, a form submitted from the browser first submits the event log via XMLHTTP to the server, after which the server replays the event log, and then submits the XML to the final submission destination.
 This two-step submission process can introduce authentication problems, commonly referred to as the double-hop problem, and using the InfoPath Forms Services proxy can help resolve this problem.
 For more information about how to use the proxy, see About Data Connections, Authentication, and Alternate Access Mapping.